gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 The following diagram gives a graphical representation of the different CPOL and CPHA settings.
 Bits on the MOSI and MISO lines are always sampled half-way between the transitions.
 For CPHA=0 this means data is sampled on clock edges 1, 3, 5, e.t.c and for CPHA=1 data is sampled on clock edges 2, 4, 6, e.t.c.

 {{% img src="cpol-and-cpha-diagram.png" width="800px" caption="Diagram showing the different behaviours for different CPOL and CPHA settings." %}}

+Below shows an example of a single-byte transfer with CPOL=0 and CPHA=0.
+The master sends the data `0xA1` and the slave sends `0x75`.

+{{% img src="example-transmission-cpol0-cpha0.png" width="800px" caption="Example single-byte transfer with CPOL=0 and CPHA=0.
+Master sends 0xA1, slave sends 0x75." %}}

 The standard defines these different modes to allow for greater variability in the master and slave devices that can use SPI.